 View Arti’s Full Profile →

-Arti is working in getting a Master of Public Health (MPH) degree in the School of Public Health at the University of California, Berkeley.
-Previously, she was a postdoctoral researcher at One Health Institute at the University of California, Davis and was working on a collaborative project between All India Institute of Medical Sciences (AIIMS), New Delhi, India and University of California, Davis, USA, which was funded by a grant from the Fogarty International Center at National Institute of Health (NIH).
-She is using molecular techniques and stochastic modeling to predict human health risks in developing and developed nations from water-and food-borne pathogens.
-Prior to her postdoctoral fellowship, she was a graduate student at Department of Civil and Environmental Engineering in the University of California, Davis (UCD).
-She completed her fieldwork and research on a number of projects including molecular techniques, Microbial Source Tracking (MST), and risk assessment modeling.
+Arti is an MPH student in Epidemiology/Biostatistics.
+Previously, she was a postdoctoral researcher at One Health Institute at the University of California, Davis, where she worked on a collaborative project between All India Institute of Medical Sciences and UC Davis, which was funded by a grant from the Fogarty International Center at National Institute of Health.
+She uses molecular techniques and stochastic modeling to predict human health risks in developing and developed nations from water-and food-borne pathogens.
+Prior to her postdoctoral fellowship, she was a graduate student in the Department of Civil and Environmental Engineering at UC Davis.
+She completed her fieldwork and research on a number of projects including molecular techniques, Microbial Source Tracking, and risk assessment modeling.
 She intends to work on challenging issues arising from contaminated environment for which she can provide practical and cost-effective solutions.
-Her research focuses on reducing diarrheal diseases in resource-limited countries by measuring enteric pathogens and fecal indicator organisms in stored household drinking waters, communal waters and hand-rinse samples of mothers and their young children.
+Her research focuses on reducing diarrheal diseases in resource-limited countries by measuring enteric pathogens and fecal indicator organisms in stored household drinking waters, communal waters, and hand-rinse samples of mothers and their young children.

 View Candice’s Full Profile →